Thursday, July 31, 2025

 The Materials: Ink and Paper

 First of all, let me be clear: I love paint.
 I want all the colors.
 I can spend days making color charts.
-Eight tubes of earth red oil colors is not overkill; believe me, Venetian red is not Pompeian red is not Terra Rosa is not Pozzuoli earth, and that's just Williamsburg.
+Eight tubes of earth red oil colors are not overkill; believe me, Venetian red is not Pompeian red is not Terra Rosa is not Pozzuoli earth, and that's just Williamsburg.

 And now there is INK.